tyrelhooker/Responsive-Portfolio/README.md

-# Basic-Portfolio
+By: T.J.
+Hooker

-Author: TJ Hooker
+Date: March 6, 2018

-Date: February 25, 2018
+The Portfolio is made with Media Queries and is designed to be identical to the basic portfolio, but more responsive to media window sizes.

-The Basic Portfolio contains 4 html files:
+The Portfolio contains 4 html files:
     index.html
     portfolio.html
     contact.html